-- 1) Apply early. - Read instructions at the front of the FAFSA form carefully before filling out the application.
-It is also helpful to have a copy of your previous year's tax return before starting the process.

-- Have start-up money when beginning classes.
-There are no book vouchers available. - 4) Keep us informed of any changes in enrollment status.
-Remember that audited courses cannot be covered by financial aid programs and could put you in a repayment situation. - Keep your mailing address current with the Financial Aid and Registrar Offices - 6) Sign your award letter and return it to the Financial Aid office promptly so that we can clear your account with the Business office.
+- Apply early. - Read instructions at the front of the FAFSA form carefully before filling out the application.
+It is also helpful to have a copy of your previous year's tax return before starting the process. - 3) Have start-up money when beginning classes. - 4) Keep us informed of any changes in enrollment status.
+Remember that audited courses cannot be covered by financial aid programs and could put you in a repayment situation. - Keep your mailing and email address current with the Financial Aid and Registrar offices. - Sign your award letter and return it to the Financial Aid office promptly so that we can clear your account with the Business office.